system76/tech-docs/src/models/galp4/repairs.md

 ## Replacing the cooling system:

-The Darter Pro 6 has a single fan and heatsink to cool the CPU.
+The Galago Pro 4 has a single fan and heatsink to cool the CPU.
 The fan and heatsink can be removed or replaced separately from one another.

 If the fan becomes noisy and cleaning it out doesn't fix the issue, you may need a new fan.
 Contact Support to start a warranty claim or parts purchase.